-To stimulate and communicate research, critical thought, and theory development on issues pertaining to the sociology of leisure and sport.
-To cover all aspects of sport and leisure globally from anthropological, cultural, economic, historical, political and sociological perspectives.
+Sociology of Leisure stimulates research and theory development on issues pertaining to the sociology of leisure and sport.
+Sociology of Leisure covers all aspects of leisure and sport from anthropological, cultural, economic, historical, political and sociological perspectives.
 Because athletics traditionally has been seen as incompatible with traditional roles for women, female athletes have been expected to experience gender role conflict as they attempt to identify with incompatible roles.
-Though negative stereotypes of female athletes persist, research has found little such conflict.
-Sport is a popular leisure activity in the United States and has become a large promotional tool for big business.
+Negative stereotypes of female athletes persist, but research has found little such conflict.
+Leisure and sport activity in the United States has become a large promotional tool for big business establishments.

 SOSOL is an international electronic forum for the stimulation and dissemination of research concepts and theory relating to the sociological examination of sport, physical education and coaching.

 The Research Committee on Sociology of Sport was established to achieve the aims of the International Council of Sport Science and Physical Education and ISA, and in particular, to further research and scholarship related to the social meaning and significance of physical activity and sport; to promote international cooperation in the field of sociology of sport; to identify sociological problems in sport, and where appropriate, organize international research projects concerning same.

 Foundations of Sport

 and Exercise Psychology - Robert Weinberg and Daniel Gould

 In the newly revised and updated Foundations of Sport and Exercise Psychology, third edition, students and professionals will find a comprehensive array of information that bridges the gap between research and practice and captures the excitement of the world of sport and exercise.

 Johannis, T.B. & Bull C.N. (eds.)
 (1971) Sociology of Leisure, Contemporary Social